-Our goal is to help you through the process, obtain your disability benefits, and hang onto them as seamlessly as possible, without the financial worry of not having your disability benefits accessible once your claim is approved.
-Although it might seem daunting, a Functional Capacity Evaluation is not always bad, and in many cases it can flesh out your claim and support your entitlement to benefits.
+Our goal is to help you get through the process, obtain your disability benefits, and hang onto them as seamlessly as possible.
+Although it might seem daunting, a Functional Capacity Evaluation is not always bad.
+In many cases, it can flesh out your claim and support your entitlement to benefits.

 Our disability insurance experts have reviewed hundreds of FCEs, and our experience can be invaluable when your insurance company sends you for FCE testing.
 As in all cases, we always work tirelessly to help you secure your benefits and stand up for your rights.